kvyatkovskys/KVKFlowCoordinators/README.md

   ```swift
   func popView()
   ```
 - Pops views until the specified view is at the top of the navigation stack.
-Works only if use `func pushTo(_ link:)`:
+Works only if use `coordinator.linkType`:
   ```swift
   func popToView(_ pathID: String) -> [String]
   ```